| |

 We had quite a mix

-of trainees from across the Northeast, from 17 year old wet behind the
+of basic trainees from across the Northeast, from 17 to 18 year old wet behind the

-ears Regular Army enlistees (RA's) to draftees (US) in their early to mid twenties, to Reservists and
+ears Regular Army 3-year enlistees (RA's), to 2-year draftees (US) in their early to mid twenties, to Army Reservists and

 National Guardsmen starting their obligatory 6 months active duty.
 In